Alcoholics Leading a Double Life – Not as Thrilling as a Spy Movie

 If PTSD or any form of mental illness is also involved (depression, anxiety, obsessive compulsive disorder and more) – it is critical to make certain the rehab center you choose has Dual Diagnosis addiction treatment.
 Dual diagnosis is also known as co-occurring disorders in substance use disorders (SUD) treatment.

-New Start Recovery Solutions has comprehensive dual diagnosis addiction treatment programs.
+New Start Recovery Solutions has comprehensive dual diagnosis addiction rehab treatment programs.